FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/notes/ccfOptimisations.md

 ## Merkle reference scripts

-We will do mist of our transaction validation with reference scripts.
+We will do most of our transaction validation with reference scripts.
 There is a recently discovered optimisation strategy called merkelised reference scripts. what we do in this design pattern is have each level of validation in its own refrence script this will let us ignore all other cases when validating different redeemer cases so we will be able to